magento-hackathon/operation-frontend-steward/README.md

 # Operation Frontend Steward

-*Update [2014-02-16] — Many (but not all) of the artifacts produced for Operation Frontend Steward have been migrated into this repo.*

-*We are working directly with Magento 2's product teams to ensure these concerns are addressed within the product.
+*Update [2014-02-16] — Many (but not all) of the artifacts produced for Operation Frontend Steward have been migrated into this repo.
+We are working directly with Magento 2's product teams to ensure these concerns are addressed within the product.
 We are preparing a survey for partners and independent developers to provide feedback to Magento on each issue.
 Please read through the articles and we'll let you know when the survey is ready.*

+---

 Operation Frontend Steward is a four-pronged offense to improve Magento 2's frontend: